What we know about Fort Lauderdale suspect

 • He served in the Puerto Rico National Guard and the Alaska Army National Guard.

-• He joined the Puerto Rico National Guard on Dec.
-14, 2007, said Lt.
+• He joined the Puerto Rico National Guard on Decenber 14, 2007, said Lt.
 Col. Candis Olmstead of the Alaska Army National Guard.

 • Santiago was deployed to Iraq with the Puerto Rico National Guard from April 23, 2010, to February, 19, 2011, said Olmstead.